A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Closures

-We note the connections between this closure and the line of research exploring the role of damped eigenmodes in plasma micro turbulence~\cite{terry_2006,Hatch2011,Hatch_2016,whelan_2018}, which clearly shows that subdominant stable modes play a crucial role in the turbulent energetics.
-We note also, the closure defined in Ref.~\cite{sugama2001,sugama2003}, which appeals to both the ITG instability and its complex conjugate mode in formulating the closure.
-Although that closure is static (i.e. constant in time), it demonstrates the advantages of allowing energy transfer both to and from higher order moments.
+We also note some connections with the closure proposed in Refs.~\cite{sugama2001,sugama2003}.
+This closure scheme employs two modes (the ITG mode and its complex conjugate) in order to enforce a `non-dissipative' closure---i.e., it eliminates any energy transfer between the fluid moments and higher order moments.
+Consequently, it produces damping rates that are far below (i.e., zero) the linear values, qualitatively similar to the nonlinear results cited above.
+However, the true turbulent system allows energy to shift dynamically between lower and higher order moments.
+Consequently, we view this closure as a compelling idea, but one that is perhaps too restrictive.

-These observations support our premise that a closure scheme in a nonlinear system benefits from the flexibility to adapt dynamically to the nonlinear state.
+We also note the connection between the LMM closure and the line of research exploring the role of damped eigenmodes in plasma microturbulence~\cite{terry_2006,PhysRevLett.106.115003,Hatch2011,Hatch_2016,whelan_2018}, which shows that multiple modes co-existing at a single wavevector play a crucial role in turbulent energetics.
+Our 'multi-mode' closure also acknowledges the activity of multiple eigenmodes per wavevector and defines the closure coefficients in terms of the relative amplitude of these modes in the nonlinear state.